The 2nd interview with the IND

 • Sometimes it is difficult to talk about your flight.
 Explain this clearly to the IND if you find it difficult to talk about anything, or if there is something you do not remember.

-will support you and compile a report of the interview.
-If your asylum application is rejected and you want to appeal, VWNundefineds report can be used in the appeal.
+employee may be present at the interview if you wish.
+VWN supports you and, like the IND, makes a report of the interview.
+VWN may have written down different information than the IND.
+Sometimes this information is important.
+If your asylum application is rejected and you want to appeal, VWN's report can be used in the appeal.

-An interpreter who speaks your language will be present at the interview
+There is an interpreter who speaks your language at the interview with the IND

 The IND employee asks the questions in Dutch.
 The interpreter translates them for you.
 The interpreter also translates your answers into Dutch.
 The interpreter is independent, does not work for the IND and has no influence on the decision about your asylum application.
+As interpreters are very busy, you might get an interpreter who speaks a different dialect.
+Tell me immediately if the interpreter and you cannot understand each other properly.
+It is important that no misunderstandings arise because the interpreter and you do not understand each other well.